Logo

 Naomi Watts played the lead role in the short-lived television series Sleepwalkers.

-In 2000, while David Lynch was expanding the rejected pilot of Mulholland Drive into a feature film, Naomi Watts starred alongside Derek Jacobi, Jack Davenport and Iain Glen in the BBC TV film The Wyvern Mystery, an adaptation of the novel of the same name by Sheridan Le Fanu that was broadcast in March of that year.
+In 2000, while David Lynch was developing the rejected pilot of Mulholland Drive as a feature film, Naomi Watts starred alongside Derek Jacobi, Jack Davenport and Iain Glen in the BBC TV film The Wyvern Mystery, an adaptation of the novel of the same name by Sheridan Le Fanu.

 Naomi Watts interviewed Watts after looking at her headshot, without having seen any of her previous work, and offered her the lead role.

-Naomi Watts portrayed Rachel Keller, a journalist investigating the strange deaths of her niece and other teenagers after watching a mysterious videotape, and receiving a phone call announcing their deaths in seven days.
+Naomi Watts portrayed Rachel Keller, a journalist investigating the strange deaths of her niece and other teenagers after they watched a mysterious videotape and received a phone call announcing their deaths in seven days.

 Naomi Watts's performance was praised by critics, including Paul Clinton of CNN.